What to Consider When Selecting Probe Covers for Ultrasound Procedures

 The Federal Drug Administration (FDA)* says "the use of a sheath is recommended for every semi-critical use of the probe.1" The Centers for Disease Control (CDC)** says "This guideline proposes the use of a new condom/probe cover for the probe for each patient.2" And, ultrasound probe manufacturers wholly recommend the use of a single-use probe cover for all semi-critical uses of ultrasound probes3,4.
 The American Institute of Ultrasound in Medicine (AIUM) and The Society of Diagnostic Medical Sonographers (SDMS) recommend following the guidelines set forth by the CDC.

 Determine Proper Usage

-A semi-critical use of an ultrasound probe would include all endocavity uses such as transvaginal, transrectal and transesophageal ultrasound examinations.
-Also considered a semi-critical usage is the use of general purpose probes during invasive procedures, such as a biopsy or other needle guided procedure where:
+A semi-critical use of an ultrasound probe would include all endocavity uses such as transvaginal, transrectal, and transesophageal ultrasound examinations.
+Also considered a semi-critical usage is the use of general purpose probes during invasive procedures, such as a biopsy or other needle-guided procedures where:

 - there is a high likelihood that the probe could become contaminated by blood or other bodily fluids; or

 - there is non-intact skin such as a healing operative scar or open wound; or

 - there is a patient that may be a high risk to transmit disease from contact